-How hospitals, hospices & other care facilities can use Skype and other Video Calling apps to reduce isolation during the Coronavirus (COVID-19) pandemic
+How hospitals, hospices & other care facilities can use Video Calling apps, like Skype, to reduce isolation during the Coronavirus (COVID-19) pandemic

 Hospitals, hospices and care facilities are starting to limit friends and family members from visiting loved ones.
 Many people are being asked to self-isolate at home.
 These measures are in response to the Coronavirus (COVID-19) pandemic.
 Increased feelings of isolation, loneliness and confusion are likely.
 Whilst phone calls are vital, many will miss seeing their grandchild’s smiling faces, and a video call may make the day of someone who has only had physical contact with staff in masks and full body protective gear.

 This short article/tutorial highlights measures that institutions can take to help reduce feelings of social isolation for inpatients, partners, friends and family members by using video telecommunication applications like Skype or WhatsApp.
 Here, we cite Skype as an example, for possible use by inpatients on wards, and in rooms that have been isolated, or where visitors have been limited.

 Is it difficult?

 Setting up a tablet and providing Skype (or other video call facilities) for inpatients is a fairly simple task.
 YouTube has a number of video tutorials on how this is done.

 There are a number of things to consider in healthcare settings before going ahead.